SorkinType/Gelasio/fontbakery/fontbakery-report.md

  * U+03A7 GREEK CAPITAL LETTER CHI: try adding one of: greek, math, elbasan
  * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: greek, math, elbasan
  * U+03BC GREEK SMALL LETTER MU: try adding one of: greek, math
- * U+03C0 GREEK SMALL LETTER PI: try adding one of: greek, yi, math
+ * U+03C0 GREEK SMALL LETTER PI: try adding one of: greek, math, yi
  * U+0E3F THAI CURRENCY SYMBOL BAHT: try adding thai
  * U+2000 EN QUAD: not included in any glyphset definition
  * U+2001 EM QUAD: not included in any glyphset definition